chrisdburr/tea-XAI-demo/README.md

 ## To Do

 This project is a work-in-progress.
-Eventually, a proper project page with issues will be developed.
-In the meantime, here is a short list of tasks.
+Eventually, a proper project page with issues will be developed for the following tasks:

+- [ ] Move to Turing org (and convert following list to issues)
-- [x] Review DB schema to ensure integrity and completeness
+- [ ] Review DB schema to ensure integrity and completeness
+- [ ] Add full CRUD operations
+- [ ] Add new columns (i.e. 'Related Techniques', 'Model Details' for "Model Specificity', and 'Complexity (???)' )
+- [ ] Allow submission of new techniques (for review by admin)
+- [ ] Add user authentication (i.e. hook into TEA platform)
+- [ ] Improve descriptions for techniques, i.e. split into short description (for `techniques_list` view) and longer explanation (for `technique_detail` view)
+- [ ] Add 'sort by' function for 'Technique Name' in `techniques_list` view.
 - [ ] Add unit tests
 - [ ] Update API endpoints to provide greater interactivity
 - [ ] Build views and HTML templates for better navigation